KevinDGnanih/kg-portfolio/README.md

 # My Portfolio project

-This project is a beautiful, interactive 3D visualization for my portfolio.
-It's built using React and Three.js.
+This project is a beautiful, interactive 3D visualization and animations to bring content to life.
+It's built using React and ThreeJS.

-## Components
+## Stacks

-The main component is `StarsCanvas`, which renders a canvas for the stars.
-Inside this canvas, the `Stars` component is used to create a mesh with the stars.
+In this portfolio project, I used:

+- ThreeJS - To make powerful 3D graphics animations
+- React Three Fiber - To use and create 3D graphics with ThreeJS in React.
+- TailwindCSS - To style effortlessly the page.
+- Framer Motion - To bring my React website to life with animations.

 ## How to Run